 General information about using data to identify and engage students in school and learning is provided in the documents below.

-Training Information: The Minnesota Department of Education (MDE) is pleased to offer Minnesota Early Indicator and Response System (MEIRS) trainings this fall for the district personnel who have been designated by their superintendents to have access to the data, such as principals, school psychologists, counselors, and/or other staff who will use the data to plan interventions.
-A team of three is encouraged to attend.
-The training will provide information about:
+Training Information: Minnesota Early Indicator and Response System (MEIRS) trainings will be offered to district personnel (including those who have been designated by their superintendents to have access to the data) such as principals, school psychologists, counselors, and/or other staff who will use the data to plan interventions.
+A team is encouraged to attend the trainings.
+Sessions will provide information about:

-- The screening process used to identify students as being at risk.
+- The screening process used to identify students who may be at risk.

 Subscribe to this page using the link at right to receive an e-mail when registration opens and each time this page is updated.

-NOTE: Access to the MEIRS secured site will be provided to a designee upon successful completion of the fall training and receipt of the authorization form from the district superintendent.
+NOTE: Access to the MEIRS secured site will be provided to a designee upon successful completion of the MEIRS training and receipt of the authorization form from the district superintendent.